twostraws/Inferno/README.md

 - `float`: A floating-point number.
 - `float2`: A two-component floating-point vector, used to hold things like X and Y coordinates or width and height.
 - `half`: A half-precision floating-point number.
+- `half2`: A two-component half-precision floating-point number.
 - `half3`: A three-component floating-point vector, used to hold RGB values.
 - `half4`: A four-component floating-point vector, used to hold RGBA values.
 - `uint2`: A two-component integer vector, used to hold X and Y coordinates or width and height.

 Shaders commonly move fluidly between `float`, `float2`, `half3`, and `half4` as needed.
 For example, if you create a `half4` from a `float` then the number will just get repeated for each component in the vector.
 You’ll also frequently see code to create a `half4` by using a `half3` for the first three values (usually RGB) and specifying a fourth value as a `float`.
+Converting between `half` and `float` is free.

+Be mindful when choosing the type of your variables: the GPU is heavily optimized for performing floating-point operations, and (especially on iOS), half-precision floating-point operations.
+That means you should prefer to use the `half` data types whenever the precision requirements allow it.
+This will also save register space and increase the so-called "occupancy" of the shader program, effectively letting more GPU cores run your shader simultaneously.
+Check out the [Learn performance best practices for Metal shaders](https://developer.apple.com/videos/play/tech-talks/111373?time=778) tech talk for more details.

+Also, be careful with scalar numbers in your shader code.
+Make sure to use the correct type of number for an operation.
+For example, `float y = (x - 1) / 2` works, but `1` and `2` are `int` here and are needlessly converted to `float` at runtime.
+Instead, write `float y = (x - 1.0) / 2.0`.
+Number literals for the corresponding types look like this:

+- `float`: `0.5`, `0.5f`, or `0.5F`
+- `half`: `0.5h` or `0.5H`
+- `int`: `42`
+- `uint`: `42u` or `42U`

 Here are the functions used in Inferno: